ApertaCodex/ak/README.md

 ## 📄 License

+This project is open source - free to use, modify, and distribute.

+**Attribution Required:** When integrating AK into other systems or creating derivative works, please mention ApertaCodex as the original creator.

-This project is licensed under the terms of the EULA (End-User License Agreement).
-See the EULA.txt file for details.
+See the LICENSE file for full details.

 ## 🔧 Troubleshooting